sujeethcodes/sujeethcodes/README.md

 - 👋 Hi, I’m @sujeeth.s
 - 👀 I’m interested to develope new web and apps
 - 💞️ I’m looking to collaborate on programing legends
-- 👨‍💻 EveryThing Has Limit expect Knowledge
+- 👨‍💻 EveryThing Has Limit except Knowledge

 <!---